 Quick Answer

 Investment advisers owe a fiduciary duty to disclose all material facts.
 Deliver the Form ADV Part 2A brochure before or at contract signing; state advisers may deliver at signing only if the client can terminate without penalty within 5 business days.
-The Securities and Exchange Commission marketing rule now allows testimonials with disclosure, but most states still ban them.
+Both the SEC marketing rule and the current NASAA Model Rule conditionally permit testimonials with disclosure.

 The whole unit on one sheet: disclosures, the brochure and its delivery timing, contracts, the marketing rule, and the guarantee ban the exam loves.